HSPH-QBRC/batchflow/README.md

     - You will need SSH access, so you might also choose to associate this new VM with a new or existing key-pair.
 - SSH into the new instance after startup.
 - [Install the AWS cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on the instance.
 Note that the nextflow docs perform an installation based on miniconda (which installs a 1.x version of AWS cli).
 However, the official installation docs work as well, and you get the most recent version.
 Note the path to the tool (e.g. `/usr/local/bin/aws`) which can be customized during the installation process.

+**Important notes:** If the containers you are using for your work have executables under the same path, you can end up shadowing those.
+For instance, if your aws cli is located at `/usr/local/bin/aws`, the EC2 instance will create a host mount at `/usr/local`.
+Hence, if your Docker image has a tool in `/usr/local/bin/`, the shared mount will hide it.

+Similarly, if your Dockerfile ends with `ENTRYPOINT ["bin/bash"]`, the jobs will not run.

 - Create an AMI based off this instance (using console or other method of choice).
 Note the custom AMI ID which is supplied in your `terraform.tfvars`.